What should I do if I think I have a torn disc?

-During an office visit for neck or back pain, your physician will typically begin the appointment by reviewing your symptoms and making note of your medical history.
-A physical examination may also be performed to assess muscle strength and reflexes.
+During an office visit for neck or back pain, your physician will typically begin the appointment by discussing your symptoms and reviewing your medical history.
+A physical examination will also typically be performed to test for range of motion and movements that cause pain.
 If necessary, your physician may order one or more of the following diagnostic tests:

 - CT scan